 This is the ultimate logistics checklist for preparing to move to another country or becoming a digital nomad – the non-digital edition.
 Preparing digitally is another thing – see here for the digital preparation checklist.

 It’s easy to forget things when moving to another country, especially when you’re moving your entire life.
-We’ve moved a few times (Dana more than most), and so we’re sharing what we think is the best checklist for moving abroad.
+We’ve moved a few times (four countries as of early 2019) and so we’re sharing what we think is the best checklist for moving abroad.
 We try to keep our recommendations ultra narrow so you don’t have to go dig through other choices.